Cascoda/ca8210-linux/README.md

 # ca8210-linux
 Linux kernel drivers for Cascoda's CA-8210 IEEE 802.15.4 transceiver.

-The master branch supports kernel 4.4.
+The master branch supports kernel 4.8.
+The backports branch can be built for kernel 4.1 onwards.

 Building:
 The Linux kbuild system must be used to build the driver as a kernel module.
 From [kernel.org](https://www.kernel.org/doc/Documentation/kbuild/modules.txt):